January 18th, 2019

-Whether you’re a well-established property manager with a whole portfolio of clients and properties, or are starting out in the industry, it’s important to be continuously thinking about how you can grow your rent roll and increase your monthly income.
+Whether you’re a well-established property manager with a large portfolio of clients and properties or you’re just starting out in the industry, it’s important to continuously think about how you can grow your rent roll to increase your monthly income.

 The answers to these questions can help shape all your marketing efforts and allow you to really hit the sweet spot with potential clients.

-LinkedIn groups, Facebook groups, Twitter, forums, online communities, educational companies all can provide great information on what’s happening in the landlord community, and it also gives you the chance to share your knowledge and get your name out there by answering the questions being asked by landlords online.
+LinkedIn groups, Facebook groups, Twitter, forums, online communities, educational companies all can provide great information on what’s happening in the landlord community and it also gives you the chance to share your knowledge and get your name out there by answering the questions being asked by landlords online.

-There are different types of landlords, so don’t try to talk to all of them all at once in your marketing, as they will have different needs.
-Professional investors with a full portfolio will have different needs than amateur investors who only have one or two properties for retirement or for their kids to live in.
+There are different types of landlords, so don’t try to talk to all of them all at once in your marketing as they will have different needs.
+Professional investors with a full portfolio will have different needs than investors who only have one or two properties for retirement, or for their kids to live in.

-Constantly compile information and stats, such as how quickly you can fill properties and reduce void periods, the average satisfaction rate of your tenants, how much or how little you have needed to involve your landlords in the past when dealing with any problems, the number of potential renters you have on your database, and more.
+Constantly compile information and stats, such as how quickly you can fill properties and reduce void periods, the average satisfaction rate of your tenants, how much or how little you have needed to involve your landlords in the past when dealing with any problems, the number of potential renters you have on your database and more.

 Better than simply handing over a bullet point list of your recent stats, hire a freelance graphic designer to create some funky infographics which highlight your property management successes.
 You can then show this to prospective clients in your sales meetings.